sanjay900/VIIPER/docs/getting-started/installation.md

 VIIPER relies on USBIP.
 You must have a USBIP-Client implementation available on your system to use VIIPER's virtual devices.

+### Windows

+[usbip-win2](https://github.com/vadimgrn/usbip-win2) is by far the most complete implementation of USBIP for Windows (comes with a **SIGNED** kernel mode driver).

+**Install and done 😉**

+!!! warning "USBIP-Win2 security issue"
+    The releases of usbip-win2 **currently** (at the time of writing) install the publicly available test signing CA as a _trusted root CA_ on your system.
+    You can safely remove this CA after installation using `certmgr.msc` (run as admin) and removing the "USBIP" from the "Trusted Root Certification Authorities" -> "Certificates" list.

+    **Alternativly**, you can download and istall the **latest pre-release** driver manually from the [OSSign repository](https://github.com/OSSign/vadimgrn--usbip-win2/releases), which has this issue fixed already.
+    _Note_ that the installer does not work, only the driver `.cat,.inf,.sys` files.

 ### Linux

 #### Ubuntu/Debian